karthik/ddd/03-e-long-term-archiving.md

 In **Least Moving Parts**, the data might be published with an R package, or as part of a GitHub release using piggyback @piggyback, or a in serverless databaseses.
 This approach **gets the data somewhere rather than nowhere**.
 It's minimal features means it is simple to maintain.
 A downsides is that it does not scale to larger data.
 Self hosting the data is an option, but we discourage this, as it may succumb to bit rot.

 In **Domain Specific Venue**, data can be published in journal data papers, or venues specific to the type of data.
-For example, in astronomy the data is hosted at the SDSS [@SDSS], Genetic data can be hosted at GenBank [@GenBank], and so on.
+For example, in astronomy the data is hosted at the SDSS (SDSS), Genetic data can be hosted at GenBank (@GenBank), and so on.
 Some other places to put data include the open science framework: https://osf.io/, dataverse, https://dataverse.org/, and data.world, https://data.world/.
 Other datasets might be produced

 The purpose, use, and origin of the data is an important component to consider.
 Data for research has a different domain compared to data collected by governments, or by journalists.
 Many governments or civil organisations are now making their own data available through a government website interface.
 Media and journalism groups are also making their data available either through places like GitHub (https://github.com/the-pudding/data), or organisations such as data.world, or may self host their data (https://data.fivethirtyeight.com/).